MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

     > [!NOTE]
     > Carthage currently doesn't build with Xcode 10 because of a known issue in a Xcode dependency.
 The issue should be resolved in Xcode 11.
 So for a while AppCenter SDK supports Carthage in a separate from `master` branch.

 1. Run `carthage update`.
 This will fetch dependencies into a **Carthage/Checkouts** folder, and then build each framework.
-1. On your application targets’ **General** settings tab, in the **Linked Frameworks and Libraries** section, drag and drop each framework you want to use from the **Carthage/Build/iOS/Static** folder on disk.
+1. Open your application target's **General** settings tab.
+Drag and drop each framework you want to use from the **Carthage/Build/iOS/Static** folder to the **Linked Frameworks and Libraries** section of XCode.

     > [!NOTE]
     > If you use `carthage copy-frameworks` in your **Build Phase** you should not add the AppCenter SDKs there as they are shipped as static frameworks.